ramondata/Tipos_de_dados/README.md

 - kebab case

 [x] Camel Case:
-The words stay together and the first character is upper case, except the first word in variable.
+The words stay together and the first character of each word is upper case, except the first word in variable.

 Example: